Skip to content

 2. Name your pool simmate-database-00-pool and select simmate-database-00 for the database

-3. Select "Transaction" for our mode (the default) and set our pool size to 10 (or modify this value as you wish)
+3. Select "Transaction" for our mode (the default) and set our pool size to 10 (or adjust this value as needed)

-5. You'll have to update your my_env-database.yaml file to these connection settings.
+5. You'll need to update your my_env-settings.yaml file to these connection settings.
 At this point your file will look similar to this (note, our NAME and PORT values have changed):

 sslmode: require